bartek/tobikemap/README.markdown

 Comments, and definitely suggestions/critique are welcome.
 Hope to add more to this (e.g. reference points like subway stations, bixi stations, etc.) as I have more time :)

+An article of what I learned while making it can be found [on my blog](http://bartek.im/blog/2012/03/30/torontos-bike-lanes-friendly-map.html)